19 Jul 2024

 Upon sale or maturity after the SA is closed, the proceeds will go to the RA up to your FRS.
 The remaining amount will then be transferred to your OA.

-The closure of the SA will affect members aged 55 and above from early 2025.
+The closure of the SA will affect members aged 55 and above from the second half of January 2025.
 It’s a good idea to take a moment to review your retirement plans, and make any necessary adjustments.

 Be sure to also check out our article on the CPF retirement sums or these handy tools for your retirement if you want to learn more about retirement planning!